-LIME RIRKRIT JACKET
+LIME RIRKRIT WORK JACKET

 About Rirkrit Tiravanija

 Rirkrit Tiravanija is a Thai artist based between New York, Berlin, and Chiang Mai.
 His practice traverses sculpture, film, installation, public and private performances, teaching, and forms of public service and social action.
-He has routinely overturned traditional exhibition formats to emphasize social interaction, through the sharing of everyday activities such as cooking, eating and reading.
-As platforms for these activities, he has designed architectural structures and interventions, presented both in gallery and public spaces.
+He has routinely overturned traditional exhibition formats to emphasize social interaction, through the sharing of everyday activities such as cooking, eating, and reading.
+As platforms for these activities, he has designed architectural structures and interventions, presented both in the gallery and public spaces.
 Tiravanija’s ability to create environments that reject the primacy of the art object, instead promoting the bringing of people together through simple acts of communal care and the challenging of expectations around labour and virtuosity, has resulted in his recognition as one of the most influential artists of his generation.

-Tiravanija lives between New York City, Berlin and Chiang Mai.
+Tiravanija lives between New York City, Berlin, and Chiang Mai.

 We first started collaborating with Rirkrit in 2016 for The Land Foundation creating a limited edition t-shirt for his fundraiser at Art Basel Hong Kong.
-We have since worked on aprons, jackets and cooked together often all over the world.
+We have since worked on aprons, and jackets and cooked together often all over the world.
 He is a close friend and family to us.